skip to main content

-There’s no way around it—flying with a baby is intimidating.
+There’s no way around it—flying with a baby can be intimidating.
 Whether it’s your first flight or your fifth, taking your baby on a plane can feel pretty overwhelming and leave you with a lot of questions.

 We’re here with answers.
-We’re breaking down some of the most frequently asked questions when it comes to babies + air travel, plus sharing the best (and most helpful) products to make your time in the friendly skies a little bit easier.
+We’re breaking down some of the most frequently asked questions when it comes to babies + air travel (including the most updated guidance on car seats on planes), plus sharing the best, most helpful products to make your time in the friendly skies a little bit easier.

 Can you bring breast milk or baby formula on a plane?
 What about baby food pouches?